 I've tried out Devuan, a systemd-free derivative of Debian.
 Sadly (as of Nov 2017) whilst it does the job the development equivalent of Debian's Stretch ('stable' as of June 2017) isn't well maintained, not getting most of the security updates passed through at all, let alone in a timely manner.

 I love many forms of music, anything from Nine Inch Nails and Marilyn Manson, through R.E.M. and U2, to Sarah McLachlan and Lisa Loeb.
 I'll sort out more of a list here sometime, probably including a list of my CDs.

 Unfortunately I don't have much of a social life, in large part due to suffering from Avoidant(Anxious) Personality Disorder.

 Myers-Briggs tests aren't worth the time spent on them.

-On a slightly different note I'm -3.62(Left), -4.41(Libertarian) on the Political Compass test, last tested August 2002.
+Politically I come out as -3.62(Left), -4.41(Libertarian) on the Political Compass test, last tested August 2002.

 I have a bunch of random tests results too, which I add to whenever I come across a new one that I can be bothered to take.

 Over the years I've played a lot of on-line games.
 This started really with Quake World Team Fortress, although that's mostly a dead thing now.
 I then moved on to play Q3F, a similar mod based on the Quake3 engine, also now long-since dead.

 I also played online strategy/empire-building games such as Planetarion, and for the first 3 months of its European life I played Dark Age of Camelot, an on-line, 3D MUD-like game.
 I gave up on that due to the need for lots of social interaction to really get anywhere in it, something that doesn't fit will with my anxiety problems.
 Not that this stopped me from playing World of Warcraft on and off for years, some Star Wars: The Old Republic, and a few other MMOs like Guild Wars 2.